efficiency and sensitivity conversion loudspeaker efficiency versus sensitivity vs - loudspeaker - sengpielaudio

 Acoustic efficiency formula

-Acoustic power output Pak watts
+Acoustic power output Pac watts

 Electric power input Pe watts